Zandaland/glimpse/README.md

 - 📺 **YouTube Transcript Analysis** - Fetch and analyze YouTube video transcripts
 - 📸 **Screenshot Capture** - Capture and analyze screenshots with AI
 - 📄 **Tab Content Capture** - Extract and analyze content from web pages
+- 🔗 **Auto‑include Active Tab** - Optionally auto‑attach the current tab’s main content when sending
 - 📁 **File Upload Support** - Upload and analyze documents, images, and more
 - 🔑 **Multiple AI Providers** - Support for Gemini and OpenRouter APIs
+- 🌐 **Google Search Grounding** - Let Gemini consult the web and add inline citations (toggle in Settings)
 - 💾 **Chat History** - Save and manage conversation history locally
 - ⚙️ **Configurable Settings** - Customize API keys, models, and preferences
+- 🆘 **Built‑in Tutorial** - Help button opens a step‑by‑step guide with interactive actions
+- 💬 **@Mentions for Tabs** - Type `@` to attach open tabs as context
+- 🔁 **Copy/Retry** - Copy any message and retry AI responses easily
+- 🧱 **Rich Code Blocks** - Clean formatting with copy buttons
+- 🧑‍💼 **Personalization (Profile)** - Add “About me,” attach `.txt/.md/.pdf` files, auto‑generate a compact profile summary, and choose whether to include it by default or only for the next message
 - 🔐 **Privacy First** - All data stored locally, no analytics or tracking

 ## 🚀 Installation